gpuweb/gpuweb/design/ErrorHandling.md

        - Creation encountered another type of error out of the control of the application (`"invalid"`).

-Regardless of any recovery efforts the application makes, if creation fails, `B1` is an invalid object, subject to error propagation.
+Regardless of any recovery efforts the application makes, if creation fails, the resulting object is invalid (and subject to error propagation).

-Checking the `status` of a `WebGPUBuffer` or `WebGPUTexture` is **not** required.
+Checking the status of a `WebGPUBuffer` or `WebGPUTexture` is **not** required.
 It is only necessary if an application wishes to recover from recoverable errors such as out of memory.
-It is up to the application to avoid using the invalid object.
+(If it does, it is responsible for avoiding using the invalid object.)

 ## Other considerations